 In accordance with 38 U.S.C. § 4102A(b)(5) and § 4102A(c), the Assistant Secretary for Veterans' Employment and Training (ASVET) makes grant funds available for use in each State to support Disabled Veterans' Outreach Program (DVOP) specialists and Local Veterans' Employment Representatives (LVER) staff.
-As a condition to receive funding, 38 U.S.C. § 4102A(c)(2) requires States to submit an application for a grant that contains a State Plan narrative, which includes:
+As a condition to receive funding, 38 U.S.C. § a.
+How the State intends to provide employment, training and job placement services to veterans and eligible persons under the JVSG

+4102A(c)(2) requires States to submit an application for a grant that contains a State Plan narrative, which includes: